neuroinformatics-unit/gsoc/GSoC-2025/brainglobe - Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 - **Proposal discussion link**

     Please link to the pull request where you discussed your project proposal with the community.

 ## Project proposal

 _Length: max 1 page_

 - **Synopsis**

-    Briefly explain: what is the project about?
-Why is it important?
-What are the goals?
-What are the deliverables?
-How would the open source community benefit from this project?
+This project aims to update the BrainGlobe Atlas API by integrating OpenMINDS SANDS standard for neuroanatomical atlases.
+Currently, atlas packaging scripts convert public atlas data to a limited standard format; by adapting these scripts to produce output compliant with OpenMINDS SANDS, the project will enable consistent, interoperable data representations across BrainGlobe tools.
+This standardization is critical for improving data accessibility and integration within the neuroinformatics community.
+The deliverables include modifications to the atlas packaging Python code, adaptation of at least one packaging script to use the new functionality, comprehensive tests, and updated documentation.
+The open source community will benefit through improved data interoperability, ease of integration for new atlases, and enhanced reproducibility in neuroanatomical research.

 - **Implementation timeline**

     Please include the following information:
     1. A bullet point list with **minimal set of deliverables**
+        - Update atlas packaging Python code to output OpenMINDS SANDS compliant files.
+        - Adapt at least one existing packaging script to utilize the new functionality.
+        - Develop and run unit and integration tests covering the updated functionality.
+        - Update and expand documentation to reflect new usage and features.

-    2. Additional **stretch goals** or "if time allows" deliverables (optional)
+    2. Additional **stretch goals** or "if time allows" deliverables
+        - Extend support to additional packaging scripts within the BrainGlobe ecosystem.
+        - Develop conversion utilities for legacy atlas data.
+        - Create example notebooks and tutorials demonstrating the new capabilities.

     3. A detailed **weekly timeline**: when do you plan to do what?
         - Please use a week as a minimal unit of time, and include any planned vacations or other commitments.
         - This timeline could be formatted as a table.